 The JHS regularly conducts interviews with members of the Hong Kong Jewish community, where they talk of their personal experiences and family histories.
 The interviews are conducted in a convivial setting at the Jewish Community Centre, in front of a live audience.
-All the interviews have been recorded, and the recordings are available upon request in the Judaica Library.
+All the interviews have been recorded, and the recordings are slowly becoming available for viewing anytime on our YouTube channel:

 George will tell us about his life from childhood in Vienna in the interwar years, the liberal and cultural heart of Europe, through displacement to the Far East via Shanghai and eventually to Hong Kong, where he has prospered as an industrialist, philanthropist and collector of fine art.

 Vivienne’s father was born in Iraq and grew up in Bombay, before making his way to Shanghai.
 Her mother was born in Hong Kong and like all Iraqi Jews, her father was a success in his business endeavours.

 Born, educated, married and raised in Shanghai, Vivienne came to Hong Kong after the war with her husband and young daughter to start over.
 Another daughter was born in HK and several years later a son was born, also in HK in 1966.

 Her husband then decided that he wanted to leave HK because of the shaky political situation.
 Thus they found their way to Rome where they lived for 20 years.
 After her husband’s passing away in 1984, and since her children had already moved away from Rome, Vivienne now felt she wanted to return to HK where her mother and sister were now living.
 A place she loves dearly.

 Growing up in Shanghai (which was known as “Paris of the East”) Vivienne has some very interesting tales to tell of places she visited and people who crossed her life’s path.